hugomilan/tlmbht/README.md

 ## Installation
 ### Option 1

-You can download the most recent compiled binaries for your system [available in releases](https://github.com/hugomilan/tlmbht/releases).
-You will find binaries for Linux and Windows and for 32 bits and 64 bits.
+[Download here](https://github.com/hugomilan/tlmbht/releases).
+You will find binaries for Linux and Windows in 32 bits and 64 bits.
 However, compiling the code (Option 2) may yields better performance.

 ### Option 2
 In simple terms: